IHE/HIE-Whitepaper/README.md

   - Federated Discovery and Retrieve – Mobile access to Health Documents(MHD), Cross-Community Access (XCA)

-**Figure: shows the flow of data for each of these models.**
+The following figure shows the flow of data for each of these models.

 ![](images/models.png)

+**Figure 3-1: Data Flow for Data Sharing Models.**

-The Next figure shows this as a continuum from a simple point-to-point push model on the bottom left to a highly scaled multi-community federated discovery on the top right.
+The next figure shows this as a continuum from a simple point-to-point push model on the bottom left to a highly scaled multi-community federated discovery on the top right.
 Across the bottom are the use-cases we have been discussing and coming from the left are the IHE profiles that address these use-cases.

-**Figure: Document Sharing Use Case Continuum**

 ![](images/Continuum.png)
+**Figure 3-2: Document Sharing Use Case Continuum**

 The following sections will describe in more detail the three models.

-## Direct Push
+## 3.1 Direct Push

-### Cross-Enterprise Document Reliable Interchange (XDR)
+### 3.1.1 Cross-Enterprise Document Reliable Interchange (XDR)

 The XDR profile provides a point-to-point method of sending documents to a specific recipient.
 It leverages common principles as described in